radkantharavi/radkantharavi/README.md

 •	:runner: Running, also looking for a triathlon training buddy in Tempe/Phoenix.

-•	:oncoming_automobile: Long drives and road trips.

 📬Connect with Me📬
 You can email me on rravic12@asu.edu or hit me up on LinkedIn - www.linkedin.com/in/radhikakravi.
+I am actively looking for job opportunities starting May 2022.

+Do feel free to send pull requests for projects here that you'd like to collaborate with me on.